maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 By isolating the complexities of GTFS-realtime protocol buffer parsing, we make the rest of our application more maintainable and focused on business logic.

+> [!note]
-> **Note**: Protocol Buffers (protobuf) is a binary serialization format developed by Google.
+> Protocol Buffers (protobuf) is a binary serialization format developed by Google.
 It's more compact and faster to parse than JSON or XML, making it ideal for real-time data feeds.
 The GTFS-realtime specification uses Protocol Buffers to encode transit data efficiently.
 Our client will use a pre-built library to handle the protobuf parsing.

+> [!important]
-> **Checkpoint #1**: Before proceeding, ensure you understand:
+> **Checkpoint**: Before proceeding, ensure you understand:
 >
 > - The role of the GTFS client in our application architecture
 > - The data flow from the external feed to our application